Learn why employers received a distribution after 2015 year end, how it was distributed and which firms were eligible for the distribution.

-At our 2015 year end, the Saskatchewan WCB’s funded position exceeded the 105 to 120 percent funding policy target range.
-By December 31, 2015, the WCB’s funded position was 144.7 percent resulting in a surplus of $281.5 million.
+At our 2015 year end, the Saskatchewan WCB’s funded position exceeded the 105-120 per cent funding policy target range.
+By Dec.
+31, 2015, the WCB’s funded position was 144.7 per cent, resulting in a surplus of $281.5 million.
 The increase in our 2015 funded position is substantially due to investment income.

-Following stakeholder input that included both employer and worker representation, the WCB Board authorized that 100 percent of the total surplus funds ($281.5 million) be distributed to Saskatchewan employers in two instalments in 2016 – $140.75 million in July 2016 and the remaining 50 per cent by the end of the year.
+Following stakeholder input that included representation from both employers and workers, the WCB Board authorized that 100 per cent of the total surplus funds ($281.5 million) be distributed to Saskatchewan employers in two installments in 2016 – $140.75 million in July and the remaining 50 per cent by the end of the year.

 The Board considered the following factors in order to make its decision: market uncertainties and investment return volatility; funding policy review; cash flow requirements; economic uncertainty; changes in accounting and actuarial standards; and the uncertainty around Committee of Review recommendations.

-Firms were eligible for the distribution of the 2015 surplus if their net premiums exceeded their claims costs for the years 2012 to 2014.
-The surplus amount is being distributed to employers by cheque or credit to their WCB employer account.
-The first instalment was distributed in July and the final instalment will happen in December.
+Firms will be eligible for the distribution of the 2015 surplus if their net premiums exceeded their claims costs for the years 2012 to 2014.
+The surplus amount will be distributed to employers by cheque or credit to their WCB employer account in summer 2016.

-A: The WCB is funded through premiums paid by Employers in industries covered under The Workers’ Compensation Act and by investment income.
-View the list of covered industries by the WCB.
+A: The WCB is funded through premiums paid by employers in industries covered under The Workers’ Compensation Act and by investment income.
+View the list of covered industries by WCB.

-A: The WCB is distributing 100 percent of the surplus to employers in two instalments; the first instalment occurred in July, and, the second will be distributed in December.
-The surplus is being distributed by cheque or credit to their WCB employer account.
+A: The WCB will distribute 100 per cent of the surplus to employers in two installments; one in July and the second by the end of the year.
+The surplus will be distributed by cheque or credit to their WCB employer account in 2016.

 A: At the time of the distribution, eligible employers whose accounts are current will receive a cheque.
 Eligible employers who owe WCB on their account will receive a credit.
 Past due accounts with amounts owing from 2015 are only eligible to receive credits.

-A: Only those who are receiving a portion of the distribution will be notified.
+A: Only those employers who are receiving a portion of the distribution will be notified.

 A: The distribution will be transparent and is based on a fair and equitable process that is determined by comparing each firm’s premiums paid to the claims costs associated with their firm.
 Firms will be eligible for the distribution if their net premiums exceeded their claims costs for the years 2012 to 2014.
 The amount of the distribution is determined based on 2014 base premiums.
 This is the most current year of assessed actual payroll.

 A: Employers who were a net contributor to the compensation system over a three year cumulative period (2012 -2014).
 Net contributions are defined as base premium plus surcharges less discounts less claim costs.
-Employers also must have had an active WCB account status as of December 31, 2015.
+Employers also must have an active status as of December 31, 2015.

-A: The excess funded position was realized during the fiscal year ended December 31, 2015.
-Employers are required to have an active account as of December 31, 2015.
+A: The excess funded positon was realized during the fiscal year ended Dec.
+31, 2015.
+Employers are required to have an active account as of Dec.
+31, 2015.

-A: 2014 is the most current year that the WCB has completely assessed actual payrolls.
-A three year period was chosen to ensure employers were not disqualified based on one or two bad years with respect to claim costs.
+A: 2014 is the most current year that WCB has completely assessed actual payrolls.
+A three-year period was chosen to ensure employers were not disqualified based on one or two bad years with respect to claim costs.

 A: A distribution was made in 2015 and prior to that the last similar distribution was over 10 years ago.
 There is no set interval for distribution.
 According to our funding policy, the WCB has up to five years to distribute excess surplus.

 A: No. The funded position is mostly impacted by realized investment earnings which are hard to predict in volatile investment markets.